AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-03-13-PolyIC-Seed-Resazurin-Trials-13-March.md

 tags: Resazurin Oyster Cgigas
 ---

 This post details results from resazurin trials of PolyIC seed from 13 March 2025 run at control (20°C) and high (36°C) temperatures.
+This is a continuation of trials I ran earlier this week.

 # Overview